Flooring: Wood flooring

 Many different species of wood are fabricated into wood flooring in two primary forms: plank and parquet.
 Hardwoods are typically much more durable than softwoods.
 Reclaimed lumber has a unique appearance and is used in green (environmentally responsible) building.
 The thermal conductivity of the hardwood flooring is less as compared to laminate wood flooring.

 Engineered hardwood has a thin solid wood layer on top with a composite core, which is generally plywood, but can be high density fiberboard, stone polymer composite, or strips of a solid wood such as spruce or birch.
 The composite core increases the dimensional stability of the planks, which expand and contract less than those of solid wood flooring.
 As a result, engineered wood planks can be significantly larger than solid wood planks while retaining structural integrity.
 The thickness of the wood layer atop the core determines its ability to be sanded and refinished; engineered wood floors can generally be sanded and refinished 1-2 times, though some cannot be refinished while others can be refinished as many times as a solid wood floor.

 Bamboo flooring is a floor manufactured from the bamboo plant and is a type of hardwood flooring, though technically not a wood.
 Bamboo is known to be durable and environmentally friendly.
 It is available in many different patterns, colors, and textures.
 There are three types of bamboo flooring construction: horizontal cut, vertical cut, and strand woven.
 Strand woven is the hardest and most durable of the three types.

 Cork flooring is a flooring material manufactured from the by-product of the cork oak tree.
 Cork floors are considered to be eco-friendly since the cork oak tree bark is stripped every nine to ten years and doesn't damage the tree.
 Cork flooring comes in both tiles and planks, and can have glue or glues-less installation.

-Hardwood durability and hardness is determined by a ranking system called the Janka scale.
+Hardwood durability and hardness are determined by a ranking system called the Janka scale.
 The Janka scale is the force that it takes to embed a steel ball into the hardwood.
 The more force it takes to do so, the harder the wood.

 Hardwood floors can either be purchased as pre-finished planks or as planks that need to be sanded and finished in the home following installation.
 Manufacturers of pre-finished hardwood floors use varying materials for the finish, which usually include layers of polyurethane and aluminum oxide.
-The hardness of aluminum oxide can made these floors particularly difficult and costly to refinish, to the extent that most engineered wood floors do not get refinished, even if they can be.
+The hardness of aluminum oxide can make these floors particularly difficult and costly to refinish, to the extent that most engineered wood floors do not get refinished, even if they can be.

 Hardwood floors can be repaired by spot-sanding and refinishing, plank replacement, or a refinish of the full floor.